Frequently Asked Questions

 - Pathway-based analysis: Use pre-defined cancer pathways for hypothesis-driven research

-- Validation: Check the analysis summary to ensure all proteins were found
+- Validation: Check the analysis summary to ensure all proteins were found in selected data source

-Step 2: Pattern Identification
+Step 3: Pattern Identification

 - Heatmap patterns: Look for vertical (sample clusters) and horizontal (protein co-expression) patterns